epolisensky/VLITE/vdp/docs/source/stages.rst

 at a time in multiple executions of the pipeline while processing multiple images each time in each separate stage.
-The former is the default preferred method since the latter requires multiple executions of the pipeline and would be much more time consuming.
+The former is the default preferred method since the latter requires multiple executions of the pipeline.
 Stages can be turned on and off through the YAML configuration file.
 They are described in more detail below.

 .. _read_image: